Q. Do I need special training to install Uponor MLC (Multilayer composite)?

 Q. Can I use a corrosion inhibitor in my MLC system?

 YES.
 An MLC system will not corrode and does not specifically require an inhibitor in it’s system.
 However, other metal parts of a heating system will need the help of an inhibitor to prevent corrosion and damage.
-Fernox F1 and Sentinal X100 products will not damage MLC as long as they are used correctly.
-Any commercial water treatments that are use in the MLC system should be either approved by Uponor or be underwritten by the engineer applying the treatment to the system.
+Products similar to Fernox F1 and Sentinel X100 will not damage MLC as long as they are used correctly.
+Any commercial water treatments that are used in the MLC system should be either approved by Uponor or be underwritten by the engineer applying the treatment to the system.

-Q. Does chlorine have an adverse effect on MLC?
+Q. Does chlorine have an adverse effect on MLC pipe?

-Anti-bacterial treatment of water with a chlorine based chemical is common in modern buildings.
-Water containing Chlorine at levels which are safe for human consumption will not affect the MLC system.
-However, any chemicals added to a system must only be done by a qualified professional that follows all the correct safety procedures and should be competent with both the chemicals being used and the system they are treating.
+Chlorination of a drinking water system is a common practice in modern buildings.
+However, these treatments can stress ALL materials in a drinking water system and disinfection treatments should be kept to a minimum in order to give the maximum longevity to the life of ALL the materials within a system.
+Constant or very repetitive chlorination can damage materials within a syatem.
+Any chemicals added to a system must only be done by a qualified professional that follows all the correct safety procedures and should be competent with both the chemicals being used and the system they are treating.

 Q. Can I install an Electronic Limescale Remover on MLC pipework?